-Our Travel Specialists routinely conduct site inspections of all recommended Hotel Properties and our Reservations Specialists are completely familiar with the quality and features of each property.
+Our Travel Specialists routinely conduct site inspections of all recommended Barcelona hotels and our Reservations Specialists are completely familiar with the quality and features of each Barcelona hotels property.
 They can often make timely and appropriate suggestions to better serve your travel needs and budget requirements.

 TTI Travel brings market partners together, making their presence at our partner trade shows effortless and profitable.
 Our services include pre/post show hotel accommodations and flight arrangements, group bookings, factory or plant visits and spouse programs.

 Visit a doctor.

 Get a physical and update your vaccines.
 Depending on what country you are traveling to, you may need particular immunizations.
 Carry your medications with you on the plane so in the event your luggage is lost, you will have your daily meds on hand.
 Request a computerized medication list from your pharmacist in case of a medical emergency.
 And finally, check your insurance policy to confirm you are covered medically overseas, and if not buy travel health protection and medical evacuation insurance to be fully prepared.